 Other important forms of contention are insurrections, rebellions, revolts, riots, and uprisings.
 Sometimes they are part of social movements and sometimes not.
 I will explore these in future posts.

 Donatella Della Porta and Mario Diani defines collective action as “individuals sharing resources in pursuit of collective goals – i.e., goals that cannot be privatized to any of the members of the collectivity on behalf of which collective action has taken place.
 Such goals may be produced within movements, but also in many contexts that normally are not associated with movements.”
-She includes social movements, political parties, voluntary organisation, interest groups and religious sects.
+Donatella Della Porta includes social movements, political parties, voluntary organisation, interest groups and religious sects, as collective action.
 Herbert Blumer identified four forms of collective behaviour: crowds, the public, the mass, and social movements

 The structure of social movements

 In What is a Social Movement?
 Hank Johnston explains that there are two basic ways of thinking about how social movements are structured.
 First, social movements are made up of organisations and groups that integrate people in varying amounts of participation and mobilise them to act.
 These groups and organisations are large or small, disruptive or engage with political institutions, grassroots or centralised.
 Second, the complexity of social movements means they are interconnected network structures.
 The network binds the components (individuals, organisations, groups) together resulting in an overall cohesion.